Leenton/PSrest/README.md

 NO have to reload the module each time we run a command.

 Jobs are better since we don'ty have to

+## Reasons why events and procsses tab where dropped:

+The additional development time and effort needed to bring these features to fruition were too large to be handled in the intial release of PSRest without significantly increasing the planned development time for this project.

+A slimer less feature rich version of this project is inline with the original problem statement this project was aiming to resolve.
+If the GUI features removed are paramount for your usecase, this project is not ideal for your usecase, and I recomend swithing to Powershell Universal by IronMan Software which offers a far richer GUI and more mature platform for taking this type of problem.